bmun/huxley/LEARN_HUXLEY_TUTORIAL.md

 Now you will give the committee model a room.
 Scroll up to where the ```Committee``` class is defined.
 Here comes your first design decision!
 Don’t worry, it will only hurt a little bit.

 When you’re relating two models you generally have three choice: one-to-one, many-to-many, and many-to-one.
 These are what they sound like.
-A one-to-one key means that the two models only relate to each other.
-For example, if a committee has a rubric then it has only that rubric and no other committee has that rubric.
+A one-to-one relation means that the two models only relate to each other.
+For example, if a committee has a rubric, then it has only that one rubric and no other committee has that rubric.
 Many-to-many means both models can be related to as many of each other as you want.
 For example, a committee can relate to many different countries and a country can relate to many different committees.
 And many-to-one (which is a ```ForeignKey``` field in Django) means that many different instances of a model can share the same relation to another model, but each of them can only relate to a single instance.
 For example, delegates have committees.
 Each delegate can only be in one committee, but a committee can have many delegates.
 These relations are all from the point of view of the class on which you define the relation (where you type the code).

 Now decide the best definition for a committee’s relation to a room.